"Not a Matter of Indifferent Things"

 Monday and Tuesday, October 12-13, 2009

-On the day following our fourteenth annual Oktoberfest bratwurst banquet on Sunday October 11, 2009, we are holding our third annual liturgy seminar, with an aim toward finding some uniformity among Lutheran liturgical practices.
-Last year we discussed the implications of Lutheran canon law.
-This year’s topic deals with adiaphora, that is, 'indifferent matters', things which may be altered or omitted freely, and of course, things which may not be altered or omitted freely, in divine worship.
+On the day following our fourteenth annual Oktoberfest bratwurst banquet on Sunday October 11, 2009, we held our third annual liturgy seminar, with an aim toward finding some uniformity among Lutheran liturgical practices.
+The prior year we discussed the implications of Lutheran canon law.
+2009's topic dealt with adiaphora, that is, 'indifferent matters', things which may be altered or omitted freely, and of course, things which may not be altered or omitted freely, in divine worship.

-The format is panel discussions with the three men who have most recently joined the staff of Gottesdienst as our online editors, Reverend Frs.
+The format was panel discussions with the three men who had most recently joined the staff of Gottesdienst as our online editors, Reverend Frs.
 Heath Curtis, Larry Beane, and Rick Stuckwisch.
 Fr.
-Eckardt will provide the questions and format, and likely add his own two cents' worth here and there.
-Plenty of opportunity will be afforded for guests to provide input and questions.
-Here following is a schedule with tentative proposals for discussion.
+Eckardt provided the questions and format.

 The Calendar